unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 ![Dynamic GIF showing the steps to resolve an Unstoppable domain (.crypto, .wallet, .dao, etc.)](/images/crypto-article.gif)

-<figcaption style="text-align: center">Dynamic GIF showing the steps to resolve an Unstoppable domain (.crypto, .wallet, .dao, etc.)</figcaption>
+<figcaption>Dynamic GIF showing the steps to resolve an Unstoppable domain (.crypto, .wallet, .dao, etc.)</figcaption>
 </figure>

 To resolve an unstoppable domain, we will need to